Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Discussion

-In the final stages of preparation of this manuscript, Ref.~\cite{ref:xenon_W} published a measurement of the average xenon work function of $W = 11.5$ eV, in agreement with a recent measurement from the EXO-200 collaboration~\cite{ref:exo_W}.
-This value is $16\%$ lower than the value of 13.7 eV adopted here and in the nominal NEST model used widely throughout the field over the last decade.
+Recently, Ref.~\cite{ref:xenon_W} published a measurement of the average xenon work function of $W = 11.5$ eV, in agreement with a recent measurement from the EXO-200 collaboration~\cite{ref:exo_W}.
+This value is $16\%$ lower than the value of 13.7 eV adopted here and in the nominal NEST model, and used widely throughout the field over the last decade.
 For our analysis, a shift in the value of $W$ would be absorbed by an equal rescaling of the gain factors $g_1$ and $g_2$, and would impact our tritium and xenon-only datasets identically.
-The values of the absolute quanta yields reported in this work would shift by the same amount, but the construction of the ratio $q$ ensures the significance of this effect is unchanged by an equal rescaling of the detector gains.
+The values of the absolute quanta yields ($\mathcal{Q}_y$ and $\mathcal{L}_y$) reported in this work would shift by the same amount, but the construction of the ratio $q$ ensures the significance of the $L$-shell effect is unchanged.
+Similarly, any miscalibration of $g_1$ and $g_2$ stemming from a particular tritium recombination model will propagate into the absolute light and charge yields directly, but the mean $q$ is robust against these effects.
+For example, changing from \textsc{NEST} release 2.2.1 patch 1 (used in this analysis) to the current development version (2.3-beta) results in a 5\% decrease (increase) in $L$-shell $\mathcal{Q}_y$ ($\mathcal{L}_y$) due to shifts in the inferred $g_2$ ($g_1$), but $q$ shifts by only 0.3\%.